mjezew/ibexconvert/README.md

 The only addition to your spreadsheet is a column titled "Controller."
 Put the value "QAJ" if you'd like an audio experiment and "AJ" if you'd like an audio-less experiment.

+All actions below are assumed to be done on your local machine, unless otherwise stated.

 ## Setup